Salvatore Contorno: Arrest

 While in hiding from both the authorities and the Corleonesi, Contorno sent anonymous letters to the police, revealing information on the Mafia, its members, the various factions and the violent turmoil it was undergoing.
 Police Superintendent Antonino Ninni Cassarà developed a relationship with Contorno as an informant, code-naming him Fonte di Prima Luce (Source of First Light).

 Contorno was arrested on 23 March 1982, in Rome, where he had gone to prepare for the murder of Giuseppe Pippo Calò who Contorno held responsible for the murder of his boss Stefano Bontade.
 "Too bad I didn't succeed," he said during the Maxi Trial.
 When he was captured, police found several weapons, two bulletproof cars, tens of thousands of dollars in cash, 140 kilograms of hashish and two kilos of heroin.
 The arrest probably saved his life, making Contorno one of the few survivors of the losing factions in the Second Mafia War.

-Contorno's revelations were the first time the authorities really learned of Michele Greco's high-ranking membership of the Mafia.
+Contorno's revelations were the first time the authorities learned of Michele Greco's high-ranking membership of the Mafia.
 Previously he had just been regarded as a rather secretive landowner with a suspiciously high income, although he did come from a long line of Mafiosi.
 Cassarà used Contorno to create a map of the families of the Palermo region and a report on their increasingly confrontational relations and involvement in narcotics (the so-called Greco+161 report on 13 July 1982).
 Working closely with Judge Giovanni Falcone, two months later the police unleashed a dragnet roundup of 162 Mafiosi wanted for drug trafficking and homicide.

 Pentito and Maxi Trial

 Despite his arrest, Contorno refused to collaborate any more with Cassarà and Falcone.
 After the decision of Tommaso Buscetta to collaborate, Contorno changed his mind.
 According to some, Buscetta met Contorno who supposedly fell to his knees and kissed Buscetta's hand.
-Buscetta allegedly put his hand on his shoulder and said: “It’s all right, Totuccio, you can talk.”
+Buscetta allegedly put his hand on his shoulder and said: "It's all right, Totuccio, you can talk."
 Contorno began collaborating in October 1984, and a week later 127 arrest warrants were issued against mafiosi.

 Information provided by Tommaso Buscetta, plus the evidence of Salvatore Contorno, led to the first Maxi Trial which involved 475 defendants which ended in December 1987, 22 months after it began, with 338 convictions.
 Contorno received a reduced sentence of six years due to his collaboration with the prosecution.

-While Buscetta provided important information on the inner-workings of the Mafia, it was Contorno who was more effective as a witness, naming names and explaining the Mafia's heroin trafficking.
+While Buscetta provided important information on the inner workings of the Mafia, it was Contorno who was more effective as a witness, naming names and explaining the Mafia's heroin trafficking.
 He testified in a rapid, often incomprehensible specific Palermitan dialect and Mafia jargon that had to be translated for the official record.
 He held the court room captivated with his open contempt for the brotherhood he had once belonged to.
-Now, he said it was "just a gang of bullies and murderers."
+Now, he said it was "just a gang of bullies and murderers".
 They had killed a dozen of his direct relatives.